Michael0520/blog/content/4.leetcode/grind-012-232-implement-queue-using-stacks.md

 ---
-title: '[Easy] 232.
-Implement Queue using Stacks'
+title: Easy 232.
+Implement Queue using Stacks
-date: '2025-01-26'
-description: 'In this blog I will share a solution to the Implement Queue using Stacks problem'
+description: In this blog I will share a solution to the Implement Queue using Stacks problem
-image: /blogs-img/leetcode-grind-75.png
-alt: Implement Queue using Stacks solution
-ogImage: /blogs-img/leetcode-grind-75.png
-tags: ['leetcode', 'javascript']
-published: true
+date: 2025-01-26 23:00:00
 ---

 ## Implement Queue using Stacks